LEONARDBRUTON/LEONARDBRUTON.github.io/_posts/2020-02-02-the_use_of_self_in_ruby_and_initializing_instance_variables_and_return_values.markdown

 ---

- Let’s start at the beginning though….
+ Let’s start at the beginning….

 **What is Self?**
 Self in Ruby gives you access to the current Object.
 So Self is a special variable that Ruby uses to  represent a way to reference a class or and instance of the class without explicitly naming the class or instance, therefore increasing your abstractness of your code allowing it to be cleaner and more flexible.